 5 Tips to Optimise Your Email Marketing

-Email Marketing is an efficient tool in the online marketing mix.
+Email Marketing is an efficient tool in the digital marketing mix.
 However, you must bear in mind a few things, if you wish to use the pull potential of this tool.
 The following five tips will help you to optimise your email marketing.

 1. Generate opt-ins at all relevant touchpoints

 Setting up a mailing list plays a vital role in email marketing.
 You should therefore carefully consider at which touchpoints there will be contact with existing or potential customers.
 Use all touchpoints to generate opt-ins.
 For example, the conclusion of a purchase process would be a suitable opportunity to offer the customer a newsletter subscription.
 Trust and interest are very high at this point and a new customer would be happy about purchase ideas.

 The newsletter should be prominent and clearly visible on the start page, e. g. as a strategically placed link in the navigation bar or a direct input field.

 Use immediately visible and common key words such as “newsletter”.
 Do not hide your newsletter in sub-categories, such as service or contact.
 You can even generate opt-ins from contacts on your own social media profile.

 Also, use incentives to persuade users to enroll in a subscription.
 Shop or topic-specific incentives, such as purchase or discount vouchers make sense, as they do not only generate subscribers without real purchase interest or even attract competition services to the page.
 Furthermore, information or offers, which are only available via email and offer the incentive of a premium service, are an interesting alternative.

 The integration of social media and email marketing is not only suitable for opt-in generation but both channels also offer a variety of effective points of contact for synergy effects.
 Emails can deliver important impulses for the transfer of dialogues into social networks, so, you should follow an integrated dialogue strategy for both channels.